CSBSJU/CSCI-130/files/labs/Lab04/Lab-I.md

    passwdLength = passwd.Length
    ```

-   One of the most important tasks when developing a piece of software is to
-   test it to ensure its correctness.
-To this end, you should expand Test Table
-   1 with additional inputs values that will test your code under different
-   conditions.

-   Be judicious about your choice of test cases, so that you are not repeating
-   calculations that will ultimately produce the same results.
-For example, it
-   is probably not necessary to check both `"aaaa"` and `"bbbb"` since they
-   define the same alphabet and have the same length.

-   If you are satisfied with your set of test cases and your program is
-   producing correct results, then your set of test cases is inadequate.
-If you
-   have found a test case for which your program produces incorrect output, or
-   you cannot come up with any such cases after thinking about it for some time,
-   then you should download and run this [testing program](TODO).

-   To run the test program ...
-This will run your program using a pre-defined
-   set of test cases and report whether or not your program produced the correct
-   output.
-The testing program should report two failures (test8 and test9).
-If
-   it reports more, then you should address each of them until only these two
-   remain.
+   After you get your program working, fill out
+   `PasswordCracking_TestTable2.docx`, making sure that your expected output and
+   actual output are consistent.

+   You SHOULD get an error when you input the password in the last row.
+Getting
-   Getting your program to produce correct results for test8 and test9 will be
+   your program to produce correct results for this input will be the subject of
-   the subject of our next lab meeting.
-For now, it is enough that you consider
+   our next lab meeting.
+For now, it is enough that you consider why this might
-   why this might be happening.
+   be happening.

    \BEGIN{Warning}
    Your program should behave identically to the solution which can be run by
-   double-clicking the file `PasswordCrackCalculator_Part2.exe` found in the
+   double-clicking the file `PasswordCracking_Part2.exe` found in the
    `Executables` folder inside of your lab folder.

-   When done, save and close program `PasswordCrackCalculator_Part2`.
+   When done, save and close program `PasswordCracking_Part2`.
    \END{Warning}

    \BEGIN{Rubric}
-   Checkpoint 4 (75/100): A successful `PasswordCrackCalculator_Part2` program:
+   Checkpoint 4 (75/100): A successful `PasswordCracking_Part2` program:

-   * produces correct results for all test cases except test8 and test9
+   * produces correct output for all test cases in Test Table 2 except
+     `"aA1@@@"`
    * must also have successfully completed Checkpoint 2

    \END{Rubric}